Taiwolawal/darey.io-pbl/project15.md

 ![image](https://user-images.githubusercontent.com/50557587/150143152-d06bc918-c9ec-487a-b06f-c8b7985b6859.png)
 ![image](https://user-images.githubusercontent.com/50557587/150143710-6a50797b-503a-49c0-807e-901aac13d93f.png)

 Create Amazon EFS: Add mount target to the filesystem i.e specifying subnet.
-Wherever you specify your mount target the Amazon EFS becomes avaible in that subnet as such we specify it in private subnet 1 & 2 and set security group setting to datalayer security we created.
+Wherever you specify your mount target the Amazon EFS becomes available in that subnet as such we specify it in private subnet 1 & 2 so that all the resources in that subnet will have the ability to mount to the file system and set security group setting to datalayer security we created.
 ![image](https://user-images.githubusercontent.com/50557587/150144572-24ac0645-a57a-4c14-82b1-1e21a4c3c59a.png)
 ![image](https://user-images.githubusercontent.com/50557587/150146070-011fac1e-9617-4a8c-969e-052693b096bf.png)